Projects we coordinate:

 Projects we participate in:

-The GentleMAN project will result in a novel robot control and learning framework enabling real-world manipulation of 3D compliant objects.
+This project will develop a novel robot control and learning framework enabling real-world manipulation of 3D compliant objects.

-This project aims to increase the accuracy of the selection of new plant varieties by developing and testing new technology in image analysis and genomic selection.
-Drones and robots equipped with multi-spectral cameras are used for data collection in the field.
+The vPheno project aims to increase the accuracy of the selection of new plant varieties by developing and testing new technology.

 Future Farm (2018-2021)

 The Future Farm project aims to increase animal welfare and reduce the environmental footprint of dairy farming.